CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 Taskell shows an error message <br>
   Use case resumes at step 2

+#### Use case: Done task

+**MSS**

+1. User requests to list tasks
+2. Taskell shows a list of uncompleted tasks
+3. User requests to mark a specific task in the list as completed
+4. Taskell adds the task in completed tasks<br>

+> Use case ends

+**Extensions**

+2a.
+The list is empty
+3a.
+The given index is invalid
+4a.
+User tries to mark a completed task as completed

+> 3a1.
+Taskell shows an error message <br>
+  Use case resumes at step 2

 #### Use case: Help task

 **MSS**